 The Cornell Institute of Archaeology and Material Studies (CIAMS) calls for applications for support towards high-quality research projects by faculty or graduate students in any areas of archaeology and material studies.
 Applications can be by an individual or a group.
 Only faculty members of CIAMS and graduate students who are (at the time of application) members of CIAMS are eligible to apply.
 Applications should seek either funding for specific small projects or partial funding towards larger projects, or seed funding for proposed larger projects.
 Applications should request less than $4000, and there is no minimum amount.
 In the event of equally qualified and ranked applications, then (i) those by graduate students will be favored, and (ii) those requesting smaller amounts will be favored.
 Only one application in each funding round as the principle/lead investigator (PI) is allowed.
 Where applications are led by graduate students, a faculty member or faculty members may be Co-PI on more than one application.
 In future, if a previous award has been held, a future application can only be made as PI if satisfactory reporting has been completed for the previous award.

-The CIAMS research grants are aimed primarily to support research and NOT travel.
+Note 1: the CIAMS research grants are aimed primarily to support research and NOT travel.
 The Hirsch fund is the place to apply for travel and related support.

-Applications due: send electronically to CIAMS Assistant Director Christopher Monroe (email@example.com) by Friday 4 October (by 5 pm).
-Decisions to be made by 1 November.
+Applications due: send electronically to CIAMS Assistant Director Christopher Monroe (email@example.com) by Friday 21 March 2014 (by 5 pm).
+Decisions to be made by 14 April 2014.
 Expenditure to occur within 9 months of award (otherwise void unless special exemption applied for).